Remote voice over recording and home studios

 Egg cartons are good, aren't they?

 Finally, a few well-meaning souls are posing as 'defenders of the quality of the production chain' to castigate 'home studios'.
 The intention is laudable, and shared by all private studio owners.
-Let me put it as clearly as I can: professional voice-over actors who have invested in their studio defend production quality just as much as commercial studios who have invested in their studio.
+Let me put it as clearly as I can: voice actors WHO HAVE INVESTED IN THEIR STUDIO defend production quality just as much as post-production studios WHO HAVE INVESTED IN THEIR STUDIO.

 studio cupboard

 Left, a perfect illustration of a "wardrobe studio".
 Apart from the fact that a 'standard' room, which is not built to the extremely exacting standards of a recording studio, will never offer decent sound insulation, acoustic treatment is also absent.
 Even if the egg cartons look a bit like foam sheets offering entry-level absorption and diffraction treatment, they serve absolutely no purpose.
 It's an urban myth.
 And a fire hazard.
-Just throw them out.
+To be banned.

-Finally, without a private studio, we are depriving ourselves of work that comes from abroad, work that has never gone through, does not go through and will never go through commercial studios: this type of work, such as e-learning for example, came into being with the advent of the Internet, when voice talent started to equip themselves with their own private studio.
+Finally, without a private studio, we are depriving ourselves of work that comes from abroad, work that has never gone through, does not go through and will never go through post-production studios: this type of work, such as e-learning for example, came into being with the advent of the internet, when voice talent started to equip themselves with their own private studio.

 recording studioThe magic word?
 Abracadabrinvest

-This means that voice over talent have to offer the same sound quality as a commercial studio, which, as mentioned above, requires heavy investment: adequate soundproofing and acoustic treatment are essential, as is professional-grade equipment.
+This means that voice actors have to offer the same sound quality as a post-production studio which, as mentioned above, requires heavy investment: adequate soundproofing and acoustic treatment are essential, as is professional-grade equipment.
 When you sell your voice over services from your private studio, you are selling your voice over services AND your private studio services.
-Of course, your recording studio doesn't have to be as sublime as a commercial studio like the one in the photo above, but when you work in a beautiful place, you're more likely to produce beautiful work.
+Of course, your recording studio doesn't have to be as sublime as a studio like the one in the photo above, but when you work in a beautiful place, you're more likely to produce beautiful work.

 So, what are the solutions for remote recording?
 It's all on page 2!